In a Nutshell:

 There’s not a whole lot to talk about in this section of our AmazonBasics Mid-Back Office Chair review, but the chair has the basics well covered.

 In terms of comfort, the chair relies on a moderate amount of conventional block foam, paired with a seat design that doesn’t quite qualify as a waterfall-edge design and well-implemented lumbar support, which is the model’s only ergonomic feature.

 It’s comfortable enough to sit in for short to medium spans of time.
 Still, if you spend more than a few hours at a stretch in the chair, the modest padding and non-breathable upholstery are going to begin making you increasingly uncomfortable until you get up and do something else for a while before returning to the chair.

 That’s fairly typical of task chairs, though, so we can’t call it a design flaw.
 This type of chair simply wasn’t designed for power users.

 Where adjustability is concerned, the chair offers 360 degrees of swivel, a tilt-and-lock function, and a height adjustment lever.
 Again, just the basics here.
 If you’re looking for a chair with multiple adjustable features, this one isn’t for you.
 It’s a basic, inexpensive task chair.

 Assembly is Required.
 No, Really.

-Naturally, the AmazonBasics Classic Leather-Padded Mid-Back Office chair comes in a big box and completely unassembled when it arrives at your door.
-Amazon has a good reputation for writing clear, illustrated instructions and this chair is easy to put together, although since the chair arms attach to both the seatback and the seat itself, you will have that three-piece wrestling match to attend to until you get the first fastener in on each side.
+Naturally, the AmazonBasics Classic Leather-Padded Mid-Back Office chair comes in a big box and is completely unassembled when it arrives at your door.
+Amazon has a good reputation for writing clear, illustrated instructions, and this chair is easy to put together.
+However, since the chair arms attach to both the seatback and the seat itself, you will have that three-piece wrestling match to attend to until you get the first fastener in on each side.